laravel/cashier-mollie/docs/04-oneoffpayment.md

 ]);
 ```

-The order items that you put on the tab can be manually invoiced [using the `invoice` method](#invoicing-items-on-the-tab).
+The order items that you put on the tab can be manually invoiced [using the `invoiceTab` method](#invoicing-items-on-the-tab).
 If you only wish to put one item on the tab and invoice it immediately [have a look at `invoiceFor`](#putting-one-item-on-the-tab-and-invoicing-it-immediately).

 > **Important note:**